 3.3.
-Quality Management Department (QM)
+Quality Management Department (QM)^{52,}

-The Quality Management Department operates under the direction of the Director of Quality Management.
-The Director of Quality Management reports up to the Senior Director of Quality Systems who reports to the Vice President of Quality.
-The Director of QM is responsible for oversight of the quality process; developing, implementing, coordinating, monitoring for quality improvement, and maintaining the QM/QI Program and its related activities.
+The Quality Management Department operates under the direction of the Clinical Director of Quality Management and the Director of Accreditation Programs.
+The Clinical Director of Quality Management and the Director of Accreditation Programs report up to the Senior Director of Quality Systems who reports to the Vice President of Quality.
+The Clinical Director of QM and the Director of Accreditation Programs are responsible for oversight of the quality process; developing, implementing, coordinating, monitoring for quality improvement, and maintaining the QM/QI Program and its related activities.
 Activities include the ongoing assessment of Provider and Practitioner compliance with IEHP requirements and standards, monitoring Provider trends and report submissions, and oversight of facility inspections.
-The Director of QM also monitors and evaluates the effectiveness of IPA QM systems; coordinates information for the annual QM/QI Program Evaluation and Work Plan; prepares audit results for presentation to the QMC, associated Subcommittees, and the Governing Board; and acts as liaison regarding medical issues for Providers, Practitioners, and Members.
+The Clinical Director of QM and Director of Accreditation Programs also monitors and evaluates the effectiveness of IPA QM systems; coordinates information for the annual QM/QI Program Evaluation and Work Plan; prepares audit results for presentation to the QMC, associated Subcommittees, and the Governing Board; and acts as liaison regarding medical issues for Providers, Practitioners, and Members.

-&lt;sup>45 DHCS-IEHP Two-Plan Contract, 1/10/20 (Final Rule A27), Exhibit A, Attachment 4, Provision 7, Written Description
+52 DHCS-IEHP Two-Plan Contract, 1/10/20 (Final Rule A27), Exhibit A, Attachment 4, Provision 7, Written Description

-The Director of QM oversees staff consisting of clinical Managers, analysts, and administrative staff.
+The Clinical Director of QM and Director of Accreditation Programs oversee staff consisting of clinical Managers, analysts, and administrative staff.